How to organise a charity bike ride or sportive

 Affiliating to Cycling UK also brings the benefit that you can register your event with us and it will then appear in our list of UK Cycling Events and therefore reach a wider audience.

 Alternatively, you might choose to approach a local Cycling UK group to see if they will adopt the event as one of theirs.
-As a registered event organiser and a member of CTC, you will be covered by Cycling UK’s Organisers' Liability insurance for Member Groups, again subject to our Terms and Conditions.
+As a registered event organiser and a member of Cycling UK, you will be covered by Cycling UK’s Organisers' Liability insurance for Member Groups, again subject to our Terms and Conditions.
 However, the local group would clearly need to be identified as the main organiser of the event.

 Another option is to hold your event during Bike Week – usually held in mid-June every year.
 Events held during this week and either side of it that are registered as official Bike Week events are automatically insured.
 However, as ever, don’t forget to read the small print!